walidshaari/Kubernetes-and-Cloud-Native-Associate/README.md

   *Linux Foundation offer several discounts around the year, try to check first if there is a discount. e.g. CyberMonday, Kubecon attendees among other special holidays/events*

-## Qucik preps:
+## Quick preps:
 - First, a history and background
-  - Cloud Natvie Computing Foundation conext from a CNCF legend Dan Kohn in less than 10 minutes [Keynote: Stitching Things Together – Dan Kohn, Executive Director, Cloud Native Computing Foundation](https://youtu.be/lmGFgZ889kY)
+  - Cloud Native Computing Foundation context from a CNCF legend Dan Kohn, in less than 10 minutes [Keynote: Stitching Things Together – Dan Kohn, Executive Director, Cloud Native Computing Foundation](https://youtu.be/lmGFgZ889kY)

 ### Repo Strategy (My opinion on what is important)
-This is a good start into cloud-native and Kubernetes journey, it won't gurantee you a [job or salary increase](https://kube.careers/report-2021-q4#:~:text=for%20Kubernetes%20jobs%3F-,Not%20much%2C%20it%20seems.,-Of%20all%20the). your goal should be to learn more about cloud-native computing foundation CNCF, and Kubernetes eco-systems and how that might help you in your career or hobbies.
+This is a good start into Cloud Native and Kubernetes journey; it won't guarantee you a [job or salary increase](https://kube.careers/report-2021-q4#:~:text=for%20Kubernetes%20jobs%3F-,Not%20much%2C%20it%20seems.,-Of%20all%20the).
+Your goal should be to learn more about cloud-native computing foundation CNCF, and Kubernetes eco-systems and how that might help you in your career or hobbies.
-- Join a cncf community, local or virtual, be part of the cncf community
+- Join a CNCF community, local or virtual, be part of the CNCF community
 - Understand and learn the basics:
-  - Nana and Amigoscode created a 4 hour video covering (Docker and Kubernetes)[https://youtu.be/bhBSlnQcq2k]
+  - Nana and Amigoscode created a 4-hour video covering (Docker and Kubernetes)[https://youtu.be/bhBSlnQcq2k]
 - Ensure you start early in understanding and applying best practices:
   - [Container image build best practices](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/)